How to Make Hard Boiled Eggs That Will Peel Easily

 Making the perfect boiled eggs that are easy to peel is truly a culinary mystery, one that I have tried and failed to perform accurately for years and years until I discovered this amazing method that makes hard boiled eggs easy to peel.
 Every.
 Single Time.

 - 12 Eggs (Two weeks old and pastured)

 - Large Pot (Like this.
 Big enough to fit all of the eggs and at least an inch of water)

-Now, even though you know that the secret to perfectly peeled hard boiled eggs is to use old eggs, you just know that there will come a time when you HAVE to have a hard boiled egg and you only have fresh eggs.
+Now, even though you know that the secret to perfectly peeled hard boiled eggs, you just know that there will come a time when you HAVE to have a hard boiled egg and you only have fresh eggs.
 So, here’s what you do.
 Boil your eggs as usual, roll them to get them cracked, and then soak them in a large pot water.
 As you’re peeling the eggs, you can keep dipping them back into the water to get the water to go under the shell and to help remove any little bits along the way.
 This will work on some of the eggs, but probably not all.

 Eggs are an amazing superfood, especially if they’re pastured, and having hard boiled eggs on hand ensures that you have a protein rich nutrient dense snack to grab at a moment’s notice.
 I always like having a carton of hard boiled eggs in my refrigerator for a quick snack or to put on salads.
 I also really like using them to make egg and potato salad and deviled eggs.

 Yes, fresh eggs don’t peel good.
 Ron used to throw them, from frustration.

 A tip: Your big pot of boiled water is an instant weed killer, or any vegetation it gets on.
 Just be carefully transporting the pot outside.

 Also, by plunging your eggs into cold water right after they are cooked, keeps your yolks from turning green on the outer edges.